Nowhere in the world offers such a variety of scenery, culture, wildlife and adventure.

 Iconic Cape Town

 This half-day tour lets you discover the vibrant cultures and rich history of Cape Town, with visits to Table Mountain and numerous other sites.
-Explore the market of Greenmarket Square, marvel at the colourful houses and cobbled streets of the Cape Malay Quarter, walk through the Company Gardens, visit Cape Castle and pass through District Six, the Houses of Parliament, Slave Lodge and the City Hall.
+Explore the market of Greenmarket Square, marvel at the colourful houses and cobbled streets of the Cape Malay Quarter, walk through the Company Gardens, visit Cape Castle, the Houses of Parliament, Slave Lodge and the City Hall.

 Set off in the morning for this half-day tour of Cape Town.
 The first stop (weather permitting*) is Table Mountain’s Lower Cableway Station, for a 5-minute revolving cable car ride to the top.
 The cable car’s rotating floor ensures that all passengers have an aerial view of the city.
 1,067 metres above sea level, Table Mountain is a sandstone plateau rising up above the Cape Flats.
 The top is approximately 3km wide, and at its highest point, Maclear’s Beacon, rises to 1,085m.
 Over the centuries it has become one of South Africa's most famous landmarks.
 The steep cliffs and rocky outcrops of the mountain are home to a variety of flora and fauna including approximately 1,470 species of plants and the Table Mountain ghost frog.

 Return to the city via the old Cape Malay Quarter (Bo-Kaap) which is renowned for its multi-coloured buildings.
 The cluster of Cape Dutch and Cape Georgian houses are on Signal Hill, and the museum provides a moving account of the community and its history as a former slave quarter.
 From there, go to the Castle of Good Hope for a guided tour of South Africa’s oldest building, with its formidable collection of Old Cape paintings.
 Built between 1666 and 1679, this pentagonal fortification replaced a small clay and timber fort built by Commander Jan van Riebeeck in 1652.
 Walk through the Company Gardens, which was originally created in the mid-17th century by the region’s first European settlers, growing fresh produce for ships rounding the Cape.
 It is now home to the South Africa Museum, Houses of Parliament, National Gallery and St George’s Cathedral.
-Take in the nearby Grand Parade, where Nelson Mandela addressed the nation on his release in 1990, and then move on to the District Six Museum, which showcases the colourful life of this area and the forced relocation of its residents during the Apartheid era.
+Take in the nearby Grand Parade, where Nelson Mandela addressed the nation on his release in 1990.
 Stroll through the city to Greenmarket Square, where you can haggle with local vendors for beautiful wares, then arrive back at the hotel around 1pm.